EN JA ZH ES

 Learn how to use HTTP content negotiation to automatically serve WebP or AVIF based on browser support.
 Covers CDN configuration and proper Vary header management for reliable image delivery.

-Image Conversion API Design Patterns - URL-Based, Request Body, and Async Processing Compared
+Image Conversion API Design - URL vs REST vs Async Processing Patterns

-Explore architecture patterns for designing image conversion APIs.
-Compare URL parameter, REST API, and async queue approaches with scalable design guidelines for production systems.
+Compare three architecture patterns for image conversion APIs: URL parameter transforms, REST multipart uploads, and async queue processing.
+Includes scalability benchmarks and code examples for production systems.

 Related Terms